Skip to main content

 WHERE TO STAY

-If RV camping isn't your thing, then you can stay in one of the hotels on Kodiak Island.
-The Best Western Kodiak Inn is a good option.
-So is the Kodiak Compass Suites.
-Each of these hotels provides the kind of amenities you would expect: fitness centers, business centers, free breakfast, complimentary Wi-Fi, and terrific views.
+If you choose not to camp in your RV, you can stay in one of the hotels on Kodiak Island.
+The Best Western Kodiak Inn is a good option as is the Kodiak Compass Suites.
+Each of these hotels provides convenient amenities like free Wi-Fi, comfortable rooms, and easy access to downtown Kodiak.
 The Compass Suites even gives you access to large freezers so that you can store any meat that you've gotten from hunting.

 HOW TO GET THERE

-You can't drive directly to the island because it's 136 miles out to sea, which is too long for a bridge.
+You can't drive directly to the island because it's about 30 miles out to sea, which is too long for a bridge.
 The only ways to get there are to fly or to take the ferry.
 The ferry terminal is in Homer, Alaska.
-To get there, simply follow Route 1 from Anchorage.
+To get there, follow Route 1 from Anchorage.
 It's a 4.5-hour trip in good weather.
 From Homer, it's about a 10-hour ferry ride to the island.
-The ferry is large enough to accommodate RVs up to 48 feet in length.
-If you have a fifth wheel or other towed RV, then if the combined length of your RV and tow vehicle is greater than 48 feet, you'll have to pay for the passage of two vehicles.
+The ferry is large enough to accommodate RVs, with pricing based on the total length of your vehicle.
+If you have a fifth wheel or other towed RV, your combined length will determine the overall cost.
 Alternatively, you can choose to fly to Kodiak Island from Anchorage and then rent your RV once you're there.

 PARKING

-The Kodiak Crab Festival doesn't have parking.
+The Kodiak Crab Festival doesn't have its own dedicated parking.
 You'll have to choose one of the municipal parking lots in town.
 It would be wise to check with the lots before you arrive on the island because some of them cannot accommodate RVs at all, let alone big ones.
 The airport offers parking, but it's generally for long-term customers.
-Along the roads that parallel the beaches outside of town, you may find parking lots that can accommodate RVs, but you'll then have to arrange transport into town.
+Along the roads that parallel the beaches outside of town, you may find parking lots that can accommodate RVs, but you will then have to arrange transport into town.
 Always secure your RV and keep all food inside a bear-proof container no matter where you park.
-Otherwise, one of your furry friends might break in to find something to eat.

 TICKETS & PRICING